attahiruj/VortexArm/README.md

 # VortexArm

 VortexArm is a modular, extensible bionic arm, with a focus on real-world deployment, research, and education.
 It uses a dataflow architecture (dora-rs) for flexible integration of kinematics, actuation, and perception modules.
+The dataset used for spices detection was annotated in Roboflow before fintunning with Yolo8m.pt.

 ---